-Lamott’s unsurprising points about revision are certainly valid: you have to keep revising, and revision is the heart of good writing for most writers.
+Lamott’s unsurprising points about revision are valid: you have to keep revising, and revision is the heart of good writing for most writers.
 Where I think she goes seriously wrong in Bird by Bird is when she uses the word “shitty” to describe first drafts.
 And she says that all good writers write them.
 Really?
 How does she know this for a fact?
+Where’s her proof?

-“Shitty” is an adjective I’ve never used to describe a first draft of my own and it’s a word I’ve never used in any creative writing class or workshop I’ve taught anywhere.
+“Shitty” is an adjective I’ve never used to describe a first draft of my own.
+And it’s a word I’ve never used in any creative writing class, workshop, or master class I’ve taught anywhere.
 I think it’s more than just pejorative, it’s gross and inappropriate.
 Messy is fine.
 Disordered, unfocused, rough, undisciplined, chaotic, jumbled, scattered, unfinished, inferior–any words like that will do.

 But shitty?
-That vulgarity degrades your own work, and it’s a slippery slope–even though Lamott is ostensibly trying to make people relax and feel confident.
-You get writers used to applying a word like shitty to a first draft and it’s too easy for them to survey other work of theirs in dark times and think, “This is shit.”
-It can plant the wrong kind of seed in people who already have to deal with doubts about their abilities and cope with their jealousy of other writers.
+That vulgarity degrades your own work, and it’s a slippery slope–even though Lamott is ostensibly trying to make people relax.
+You get writers used to applying a word like shitty to a first draft and it’s too easy for them to survey their other work in dark times and think, “This is shit.”
+It can plant the wrong kind of seed in people who already have to deal with doubts about their abilities.

 I once had a graduate writing professor call a story I’d worked very hard on “shit.”
 Luckily I’d won that MFA program’s literary prize for the story so I was partly armored against his slam, but I was still offended.
-I feel the same way when I hear reports from my own students who report what other professors have said to them about their work.
+I feel the same way when I’ve heard reports from my own students who report what other professors have said about their work.

 You do not have to suffer to be a writer.
 It is not a requirement.
 It is not a badge of honor.
 It is not a proof that you’re a professional.
 And you definitely do not have to disparage your own work.

-Lev Raphael is the author of Writer’s Block is Bunk (Advice for Writers) and 24 other books in genres from memoir to mystery which you can find on Amazon.
+Lev Raphael is the author of Writer’s Block is Bunk (Advice for Writers) and 25 other books in genres from memoir to mystery which you can find on Amazon.
 He teaches individualized workshops and edits manuscripts in all genres at writewithoutborders.com